 The amount of covered employment and/or wages an individual must have within a specified period of time to be entitled to compensation under a specific UI program.

-A claim filed after a break in signings or upon a potential change in eligibility status.
+A claim filed during the benefit year after a break in signings or upon a potential change in eligibility status.

 Reason for Separation